sagar-iitg/Java-Sql-App/README.md

 ```

 ```
-docker run -it db bash
+docker exec -it db bash

 ```